 How can we use this in digital marketing – use colours in your content to achieve your digital marketing goals

 Social Proof is when people perform the same action as others in an attempt to reflect actions that they consider to be correct behaviour.
 Therefore, buyers are more likely to say yes if they know others have done the same.
-This principal is Social Proof.
+This principle is Social Proof.
 A funny 1960s candid camera experiment demonstrates how people will conform to the group even if it feels unnatural.
-In this experiment people entered a lift where the occupants faced the back of the lift and eventually (after clear uneasiness) conformed to face the back of the lift.
+In this experiment, people entered a lift where the occupants faced the back of the lift and eventually (after clear uneasiness) conformed to face the back of the lift.

 How can we use this in digital marketing – Positive reviews are a good example of social proof.
 According to PowerReviews over 70% of mobile shoppers say they are more likely to purchase a product if the website/mobile app has product reviews.
 Entice your customers to review your product or service.
 Including customer testimonials, case studies and your reviews on your website can assist with social proof.

-Reciprocity is concept of having your buyer, feel they “owe” you if you offer them something for free.
-The UK behavioural Insights Team Study found that 11% of people were willing to donate the amount of one day’s salary when they were given a small gift of a sweet while being asked for a donation, versus to 5% of who were only asked for a donation and not offered a sweet.
+Reciprocity is the concept of having your buyer, feel they “owe” you if you offer them something for free.
+The UK Behavioural Insights Team Study found that 11% of people were willing to donate the amount of one day’s salary when they were given a small gift of a sweet while being asked for a donation, versus to 5% of who were only asked for a donation and not offered a sweet.

 Dr. Robert Cialdini uses the following example in his book, “Influence: The Psychology of Persuasion.”
 In a study, a waiter offered a single mint to his patrons, which increased tips by 3%.
 This jumped to 14% when two mints were gifted.
-However, when the waiter said, “for you nice people, here’s an extra mint” and gifted an extra mint, tips increased by 23%.
+However, when the waiter said, “For you nice people, here’s an extra mint” and gifted an extra mint, tips increased by 23%.

 How can we use this in digital marketing – Offer your buyers something for free, for example, a free e-book or whitepaper download or a free day of consulting.

 Wikipedia defines cause marketing as: “the cooperative efforts of a for-profit business and a nonprofit organization for mutual benefit”.
 For example, when you see: “we will donate $1 to breast cancer research for every product sold” this is cause marketing.
 It enables the buyer to feel good about their purchase and this sways them away from the competition.
-In a recent US study, Cone Communications cited more than 9 in 10 millennials would switch brands to one associated with a cause (91% vs. 85% U.S. average) and two-thirds use social media to engage around corporate social responsibility (66% vs. 53% U.S. average).
+In a recent US study, Cone Communications cited that more than 9 in 10 millennials would switch brands to one associated with a cause (91% vs. 85% U.S. average) and two-thirds use social media to engage around corporate social responsibility (66% vs. 53% U.S. average).

 How can we use this in digital marketing – For example, offer to donate a percentage of your profits to your favourite charity.